 Dell Latitude 7220 Rugged Extreme Tablet is a robust device in every sense of the word.
 There’s hardly a competitor that can come close to it.

-However, if you’re looking for a more compact and portable option, consider the Sonim RS80.
+However, if you’re looking for a more compact and portable option, consider the Getac T800.
 It’s one of the only tablets that offers as many features at a more affordable price.
-This all-in-one mobile computer is equipped with the latest specs, including a long-lasting battery, high-speed barcode scanner, anti-fingerprint and sunlight-readable display, 4GB RAM, and up to 256GB MicroSD external memory.
-Plus, although it’s not as heavy as the Rugged Extreme, weighing in at only 1.5 pounds, the RS80 carries military grade rugged standards in addition to being IP67 sealed against water and other elements.
+This all-in-one mobile computer is equipped with the latest specs, including a long-lasting battery with Warm-Swap capability, high-speed barcode scanner extension option, sunlight-readable display, 4GB RAM, and up to 256GB MicroSD external memory.
+The T800 also carries military grade rugged standards in addition to being IP65 sealed against water and other elements.
 It’s definitely worth considering for businesses looking to spend less but get extremely versatile tablets.

 Get a Bulk Quote